Punk Rock Confidential (album): Background and recording

 After the 1996 album Don't Back Down, The Queers went through changes, including founding member Joe King getting clean from drugs and alcohol, drummer Hugh O'Neill leaving due to health issues and bassist B-Face moving over to the Groovie Ghoulies.
 The lineup change also caused their longtime label Lookout!
 Records to drop them.
 With new members Geoff Useless and Rick Respectable, the band released Everything's O.K.
 EP which became their first release on Hopeless Records.
 The band followed that up by recording Punk Rock Confidential in Big Sound Studios, in Westbrook, ME and Sonic Iguana in Lafayette, IN.
 The liner notes for the album list the band as Joe Queer on guitar and vocals, Jon Cougar Concentration Camp members Dangerous Dave and Chris Cougar Concentration Camp (aka Chris Field) on guitars and bass respectively and Steve Stress on drums.
-It additionally gives a special thanks to Jeff Useless on bass guitar.
+Additionally, it expresses gratitude in particular to bass guitarist Jeff Useless.